 Visiting Barcelona with your dog

 Do you consider your dog a part of the family?
-If so, we can imagine that wherever you travel, you would like to take your Doggo with you.
+If so, we can imagine that wherever you travel, you would like to take your pet with you.
 If you are coming to Barcelona with a dog, there is nothing to worry about!
 It’s a very pet-friendly city which offers many attractions both for the owners and their dogs.
-On the streets of Barcelona, you can see everyday a lot of dogs in any breed, size, and colour.
+On the streets of Barcelona, you can see everyday a lot of dogs in any breed, size, and color.
 It’s the best proof of that visiting Barcelona with a dog will be a pleasure for both you and your pup!

 Dogs are not our whole life, but they make our lives whole.